Image Credit: Root: A Game of Woodland Might and Right by Leder Games. Art by Kyle Ferrin.

 Complexity: Medium

 These are games of average complexity, many of which are relatively easy to learn but hard to master.
-Good for gamers who want to balance strategic depth with playability.
+Good for players who want to balance strategic depth with playability.

 These games have more complicated rules that take longer to learn.
 Great for avid board gamers looking for a rewarding challenge.